-ManaVida will be launching new components.
-Guilherme, my husband and partner, will be presenting “Macau Urban Gardens”—kits and workshops for people to grow their own veggies and herbs at home.
-He is passionate about it and feels the urge to create awareness both to older and young generation.
+My husband and partner Guilherme, and I also have the “Macau Urban Gardens” with Mighty Greens—kits and workshops for people to grow their own veggies and herbs at home.
+He is passionate about it and feels the urge to create awareness both to the older and young generations.

 We’ve been also meeting with different hotels discussing organizing retreats and healthy lifestyle packages.
 My goal now is to work with teenagers as well: I feel this generation is a bit lost and they don’t really know what they want to do or what they really like to do in life.
 This previous summer camp we had–summer of 2020–was with kids and teens and I feel the need to be guided, that’s something I’d like very much to do.
 Even in the upcoming retreats.
 Stuff related to self-confidence, self-image.
 We noticed lots of teens would rather stay in their rooms playing games or doing videos online.
 It’s hard for some of them to socialize, have a social environment, which is very strange for me.
 When it comes to giving back to the community, this is one thing I’m keen on

 There’s also a project with The International School of Macao involving myself, Gui–with ManaVida and Mighty Greens–and Allison, from The Blissful Carrot.
 Called AIR, (Activists-In-Residence), it’s basically a project where yearly, TIS invites someone to be that year’s resident activist.
 We’re going to be working the whole (school) year with them, doing microgreens farming, sports, and nutrition-related, among others.